TomH-22/Milestone-Project-3/README.md

 # **Aerarium - A basic Python-based Tax Calculator**
 ## **Description**
-Aerarium is a small program that allows a user to provide a few details relating to their salary and tax status and then calculates and outputs a summary of expected deducations.
+Aerarium is a small program that allows a user to provide a few details relating to their salary and tax status and then calculates and outputs a summary of expected deductions.
 These are based on accurate Irish 21/22 rates and return values consistent with other such calculators available on the web.

 The program allows a user to save their calculations for retrieval at a later date, using a log-in process.